Williamvulandi/Travel_Website/README.md

   <h2 align="center">Travel website</h2>

-Travel website is fully responsive travel website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+Travel website is responsive travel website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.

 </div>